 GTP loading of Gsp1

 Gsp1 variants for GTPase assays as well as for 31P NMR spectroscopy were first loaded with GTP by incubation in the presence of 20-fold excess GTP (Guanosine 5′-Triphosphate, Disodium Salt, CAT # 371701, Calbiochem) in 50 mM Tris HCl pH 7.5, 100 mM NaCl, 5 mM MgCl2.
 Exchange of GDP for GTP was initiated by the addition of 10 mM EDTA.
 Reactions were incubated for 3 hours at 4°C and stopped by addition of 1 M MgCl2 to a final concentration of 20 mM MgCl2 to quench the EDTA.
 GTP-loaded protein was buffer exchanged into either NMR buffer or the GTPase assay buffer using NAP-5 Sephadex G-25 DNA Grade columns (GE Healthcare # 17085301).
+Some mutants for which we collected AP-MS data were too unstable to efficiently load at high enough concentrations for 31P NMR (H141E, H141I, Y148I).

 Reverse phase high performance liquid chromatography (HPLC)